dfsp-spirit/cpp_geodesics/README.md

 The following apps are included:

 * `geodcircles`: Core app of this repo.
 Computes *geodesic circle stats* and optionally *geodesic mean distances* on meshes in parallel.
 These two descriptors are described in *Ecker, C., Ronan, L., Feng, Y., Daly, E., Murphy, C., Ginestet, C. E., ... & MRC AIMS Consortium.
 (2013).
 Intrinsic gray-matter connectivity of the brain in adults with autism spectrum disorder.
 Proceedings of the National Academy of Sciences, 110(32), 13222-13227. [doi:10.1001/jamapsychiatry.2013.265](https://jamanetwork.com/journals/jamapsychiatry/fullarticle/1393585)*.
 The paper used the implementation from the Fastmarching toolbox for Matlab by Gabriel Peyre.
 The `geodcircles` app in this repository is a C++ implementation using [OpenMP](https://www.openmp.org/) that is an order of magnitude faster on a single CPU core and scales well on multi-core systems.
+See below for descriptor visualizations.
 * `geodpath`: Simple app that computes [geodesic paths](https://en.wikipedia.org/wiki/Geodesic) on a mesh from a source vertex to a target vertex.
 It outputs coordinates of intermediate points and the total distance in machine-readbale formats.
 The algorithm can be selected (see `Algorithms` below).